![]() |

 1972 Music Department becomes third active organization under the direction of Dave Keenan.
 Mrs. Chrystal Frost appointed Chairman of the Audio-Visual Committee.

 1974 200th Anniversary Celebration with TV news coverage.
 Members and guests dressed in period fashions.
-Guest speaker was Honorable G. William Whitehurst Baptistry mural entitled "The Beginning" is painted in memory of Charlie Shirley by Jimmy Lopes.
+Guest speaker was Honorable G. William Whitehurst.
+Baptistery mural entitled "The Beginning" is painted in memory of Charlie Shirley by Jimmy Lopes.
 First audio system installed by Dave Keenan.
 Mrs. Catherine Dailey elected first church historian.

 1975 Lights outside the front door donated by Mrs. Luta Tebault in memory of her husband, Richard.